-To deploy HVI into an application, three fundamental steps shall be followed:
+To include HVI in an application, follow these three fundamental steps:

-- 1. System definition: defines all the necessary HVI resources, including platform resources, engines, triggers, registers, actions, events, etc. - 2.
-Program HVI sequences: defines all the statements to be executed within each HVI sequence - 3.
-Execute HVI: compiles, loads to HW and executes HVI
+- 1. System definition: define all the necessary HVI resources, including platform resources, engines, triggers, registers, actions, events, etc. - 2.
+Program HVI sequences: define all the statements to be executed within each HVI sequence - 3.
+Execute HVI: compile, load to HW and execute the HVI

-The following sub-sections describe in details how these three steps are implemented for this example.
+The following sub-sections describe in detail how these three steps are implemented for this example.
 For further explanations about any of the concepts, please refer to the PathWave Test Sync Executive User Manual.